-- J. Interior Signs.
+- I. Government Signs.
+Official notices issued by a court, public body, or office and posted in the performance of a public duty; informational signs posted by the City, notices posted by a utility or other quasi-public agency; signs erected by a governmental body to direct or regulate pedestrian or vehicular traffic; non-commercial bus stop signs erected by a public transit agency, or other signs required or authorized by law. - J. Interior Signs.
 Signs that are located within interior areas of a building, not intended to attract outside attention, and are at least three feet from a window, door, or other exterior wall opening. - K. Menu Displays.
-Menu displays, not exceeding a total of two square feet in cumulative area, mounted on a wall or in a window near the main entrance of establishments serving food to customers who eat on the premises. - L. Mobile Vendor Signs.
-Signs fixed onto, but not extending more than one-foot from, mobile vending vehicles or equipment that identify or advertise the name, product, or service provided by a licensed vendor (e.g., vehicle wraps, magnets, and stickers; car toppers, such as for pizza delivery; taxi medallions, etc.).

-- M. Murals.
-Murals that do not contain any advertising copy or function as advertising. - N. One-Time Event Sign.
-One-Time Event signs with a maximum area of 40 square feet. - 1.
-One One-Time Event sign is allowed per street frontage. - 2.
-One-Time Event signs must not be posted more than seven days prior to the special event. - One-Time Event signs must be removed within 24 hours of completion of the event. - O. On-Site Real Estate Signs.
+Menu displays, not exceeding a total of two square feet in cumulative area, mounted on a wall or in a window near the main entrance of establishments serving food to customers who eat on the premises. - L. Murals.
+Murals that do not contain any advertising copy or function as advertising. - M. One-Time Event Sign.
+One-time event signs with a maximum area of 40 square feet. - 1.
+One one-time event sign is allowed per street frontage. - 2.
+One-time event signs must not be posted more than seven days prior to the special event. - 3.
+One-time event signs must be removed within 24 hours of completion of the event. - N. On-Site Real Estate Signs.
 Signs conveying information about the sale, rental, or lease of the subject lot, premises, dwelling, or structure, provided that they comply with the following provisions: - 1.
 Illumination.
 The sign or signs are not illuminated. - 2.
 Removal.
 The sign or signs are removed within seven days after the sale, lease, or rental of the property has been completed. - 3.
-Freestanding Real Estate Signs. - a.
+Freestanding Real Estate Signs.

+- a.
 No more than one real estate sign is displayed at any one time per public street frontage per lot; - b.
 The sign or signs do not exceed an aggregate area of 32 square feet within non-residential zones or eight square feet in area within residential zones; and - c.
 The maximum height of the signs and supports is six feet.

-FIGURE 17.40.030(O): ON-SITE REAL ESTATE SIGNS
+FIGURE 17.40.030(N): ON-SITE REAL ESTATE SIGNS